-On behalf of the City of Edmond and the Character Council of Edmond, Perry Sneed was honored as a Champion of Character for exemplifying the character trait of Dependability, defined by Character First as “Fulfilling commitments even in the face of difficulty.”
+On behalf of the City of Edmond and the Character Council of Edmond, Tyler Shaw was honored as a Champion of Character for exemplifying the character trait of trustworthiness, defined by Character First as “Gaining the confidence of others by demonstrating reliability.”
+The Character Council is a grassroots, nonprofit organization committed to creating a citywide initiative to build Edmond into a "Community of Character."

 Please complete the form located on our website to recognize an EDMOND citizen for a specific character trait.
 Forms may be submitted from the website or mailed to the